vegaprotocol/documentation/docs/concepts/trading-on-vega/positions-margin.md

 Margin is the amount of the market's settlement asset that's required to keep your positions open and orders funded.
 You can think of margin as the 'down payment' to open a position.
 Leverage, meanwhile, describes how many times larger is the notional value of that position compared to the margin you have dedicated to it.
 For example, if you need 20 DAI to open a position worth 100 DAI: your leverage is 5x and your initial margin is 20% of the full value.

-## Positions
-A trader's margin requirements in a given market are driven by their open volume and orders.
-They are recalculated based on market movements and changes to the open volume and/or orders.
-Orders that then increase your risk level of your position will require more margin, orders that reduce the exposure can be placed without any additional capital.

-When a party on Vega opens a position, the minimum amount of assets required to open that position is put into a margin account for that party in that market.

-Over the course of the position's lifetime, the margin requirements will likely change - the margin account may be topped up, and/or some margin is released back to collateral.
-If that party is trading on more than one market that uses the same asset, the collective positions on those markets will inform how much is set aside for margin.
-Margin balances are also affected by the price movements in the market where the position is being held.
-These hypothetical changes in a position's value are called unrealised profit and loss.

-`[margin account balance] = [initial margin requirement] + [unrealised profit] OR - [unrealised losses]`
+Hypothetical changes in a position's value are called unrealised profit and loss.

-## Automated market mechanisms
+## Automated market processes
 As markets and collateral are not managed through human intervention, markets must have certain automated processes that allow them to function well and assure that the collateral required to manage positions is available when it's needed.

 There are a few mechanisms that work differently to how they would on a centralised exchange, in order to keep the markets solvent.

 They include:
 - [**Cross margining**](#cross-margining): When a participant places an order using cross margin mode, the *initial margin* requirement is calculated automatically depending on the market's risk model.
 If the market moves against the participant, and the margin towards the *maintenance level*, Vega will *search* for more collateral in the general account, to avoid liquidating the position.
 Margin can also be *released* if the position is in sufficient profit.
 Other positions in markets with the same settlement asset may also interact with the same general account.
 - [**Margin isolated per position**](#isolated-margin): When a participant places an order using isolated margin mode, the expected margin required for the life of the order, if it's filled, is set aside.
 The network continually tracks the requirements for open orders and positions to ensure there is enough margin to keep them open.
 - [**Mark to market**](#mark-to-market): Mark to market on Vega happens much more frequently than typical exchanges.
 Every time a trade happens and moves the last traded price, positions are marked to market.
 Marking to market is used to move assets into your margin account (from someone else's) if you are in profit, or out of your margin account if not.